-DNA is most readily recovered from skin or muscle.
+DNA is most readily recovered from skin or muscle even if other tissues could be used.
 These samples can be stored frozen at -20°C or in 70% ethanol.
-Facilities permitting, storage of duplicate samples in RNAlater® at

--80°C enables more advanced genetic sequencing techniques to be employed.
-Use RNAlater® solution with fresh tissue only; do not freeze tissues before immersion and cut samples to ≤5mm in any single dimension.
-Place the fresh tissue in 5-10 times the volumes of RNAlater® solution.
-Most tissue in RNAlater® Solution can be stored at room temperature for 1 week without compromising RNA quality, or at -20°C or - 80°C indefinitely.
-Do not freeze immediately however; allow at least 12 hours at 4°C to allow the solution to thoroughly penetrate the tissue, remove supernatant then freeze at -20°C or -80°C for long-term storage.
+Facilities permitting, storage of duplicate samples in RNAlater at -80°C enables more advanced genetic sequencing techniques to be employed.
+Use RNAlater® Solution with fresh tissue only; do not freeze tissues before immersion in RNAlater® Solution.
+Before immersion in RNAlater® Solution, cut large tissue samples to ≤ 0.5 cm in any single dimension.
+Place the fresh tissue in 5-10 volumes of RNAlater® Solution.
+Most samples in RNAlater® Solution can be stored at room temperature for 1 week without compromising RNA quality, or at -20°C or -80°C indefinitely.
+Do not freeze samples in RNAlater® Solution immediately; at 4°C overnight (to allow the solution to thoroughly penetrate the tissue), remove supernatant, then move to - 20°C or -80°C for long-term storage.